 See What’s New in Maple 17 for more details.

-Sneak Peak: Introducing Gradeable Math Apps!
+Sneak Peek: Introducing Gradeable Math Apps!

 Maple T.A.
-9.5 includes a special sneak peak of some exciting new technology.
+9.5 includes a special sneak peek of some exciting new technology.
 As part of The Möbius Project initiative from Maplesoft, we have given Maple T.A. the ability to automatically grade interactive Maple applications.
 With gradeable Math Apps, you can ask your students to sketch graphs, provide them with specialized calculators, ask them to manipulate parameters until they have found the desired solution, give them interactive plots to explore, and much more.

 This feature is offered as a technology preview so you can start getting familiar with it and begin developing content for your students.
 Maplesoft offers special services and support to assist instructors in creating, testing, and deploying Math Apps.
 Contact Maplesoft for details.